lfortran/lfortran/doc/src/usage.md

 ## About LFortran

-LFortran is an implementation of the Fortran 2018 standard with some added extensions.
-It works on Linux, most BSDs and on Windows.
+LFortran's goal is an implementation of the latest Fortran standard (currently F2018) with some added extensions.
+It works on Linux, macOS, most BSDs and on Windows.

 The LFortran compiler consists of the following components: